 If you are a first-timer, growing edible plants is a great choice for your garden.
-You can even purchase a few winter hanging baskets UK to make your garden more productive with the herbs, vegetables, and fruit.
+You could even purchase a few winter hanging baskets to make your garden more productive with the herbs, vegetables, and fruit.

 Want to know more about these low-maintenance plants?